Dr Martha Farrell was director of PRIA’s gender programme and campaigned tirelessly for women’s rights, gender equality and adult education.

-As part of the application, applicants will need to submit a work plan to show how their home institution could address the issue of sexual harassment on campus.
-The training will offer practical solutions and advice for the development and implementation of the plan.
+The fellowships offer an online training programme delivered by the Martha Farrell Foundation.
+As part of the application, applicants will need to submit a plan of work showing how their home institution can address the issue of sexual harassment on campus.
+The training received will offer practical solutions and advice for the development and implementation of the plan.

 Fellows will receive free access to the training programme and follow-up online support from the Martha Farrell Foundation.
-In addition, each fellow will receive a grant of GBP 1000 in order to support the implementation of their initiative.
+In addition, each fellow will receive a grant of GBP £1,000 in order to support the implementation of their initiative.

 If you have any questions that are not answered here, please email firstname.lastname@example.org

 ‘Before my fellowship work, nobody talked about this heinous act openly.
 Now every stakeholder in the Institute of Education and Research, University of Dhaka, has been concerned about this matter.
 After the awareness campaign, they know the types and nature of sexual harassment and what they have to do if they face any incidents.’

 - Mojibur Rahman, Martha Farrell Fellowship recipient and Associate Professor at the University of Dhaka, Bangladesh.